siegerts/astro-lucia-auth-neon/README.md

 pnpm dev
 ```

-## A Postgres Database Branch for each environment
+## A Postgres Database for each environment

-To use a different database branch for each environment (dev / prod).
-Create a corresponding environment variable dotenv file (`.env.development` or `.env.production`) with the database branch connection URL.
+To use a different [Neon project branch](https://neon.tech/docs/introduction/branching) for each environment (dev / prod).
+Create a corresponding environment variable dotenv file (`.env.development` or `.env.production`) with the branch connection URL.

 An example of this architecture is below.
 The Neon Project has a database (1 or more) and each branch is derived from that database.
 Each one of those branches maps to the development environment for the app.